-Pennsylvania 8th Grader Molly has set a goal to help 85 Courageous Kids fighting cancer – with 17 empty water bottles.
-This Compassion Change drive started the last week of September, Childhood Cancer Awareness Month!
+Pennsylvania 8th Grader Molly set a goal to help 85 Courageous Kids fighting cancer – with 17 empty water bottles.
+Inspired by her cousin William, this Compassion Change drive started the last week of September, Childhood Cancer Awareness Month!

 Molly said the inspiration for her project came from her 10-year-old cousin William, from Florida.
 William was diagnosed with leukemia about three months ago and recently received his own JoyJar.
 She said seeing the encouragement to Never Ever Give Up that the JoyJar brought to her younger cousin, Molly wanted to help more children experience the same.